ogtitle724/easyoutfit/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is proprietary and all rights are reserved.
+Unauthorized use, modification, or distribution of the code is strictly prohibited.
+For full details, please refer to the [LICENSE](./LICENSE) file.

 ## Contact

-For any questions or feedback, please contact us at [support@easyoutfit.com](mailto:support@easyoutfit.com).
+For any questions or feedback, please contact us at [ogtitle23@gmail.com].

-test
-test2